KevinWhalen/WeatherAlerts/README.md

 By using a flat file to store the alerts, transfer waste can be reduced by leveraging the fact that most browsers check for changes to requested resources before downloading them.
-A database request could send the same information to everypage the user visits.
+A database request could send the same information to every page the user visits.

-Checking the alert file is on a five minute timer to avoid having to cordinate updates with the backend system.
+Checking the alert file is on a five minute timer to avoid having to coordinate updates with the backend system.

 ---